wyang-pisrc/ra-mdp/engagement_scoring/readme.md

 ## TODO
-1. change the probability calculation into exponential log plus (how to math.exp of BigDecimal)
 2. data align and compare
-3. Update the tracking visit list as a set
+3. Multi-class prediction adaptation
+4. simplify the Analyzer class logic

 ### Done
+1. change the probability calculation into exponential log plus (how to math.exp of BigDecimal) (only implement with python)
 4. add the calculation result into cookie
 3. config the ra-content-score-user in stage properly
 3. add stage env into curl post request